yasint23/AWS/aws/hands-on/11_30_2021_Elastic_Beanstalk/README_EB.md

 - After the update completed click the link (Application URL) and show the Updated Web Page.

-- Show that one more instnace is created and . the former instance will be terminated because of the `Immutable` deployment model.
+- Show that one more instance is created and . the former instance will be terminated because of the `Immutable` deployment model.

 - Click `Mysampleapp` >> `Application versions` and show we have one app but 3 versions.